-I am big believer in good habits being a solid foundation to building a successful life.
-If you can add as many good habits as possible in different areas of your life you will in time be repaid by seeing your intended results.
+I am a big believer that if you create good habits, it builds a solid foundation for a profitable life.
+If you can adopt as many good habits as possible in different areas of your life, you will, in time, be more successful and make more money.

-If you are looking to earn money outside of your normal 9-5 job then you will need to ensure that you always make the most of your time.
-Being organized and not wasting time is so important, especially when you’re trying to make money from a side hustle.
+If you are looking to make money outside your normal 9-5 job, you will need to ensure you always make the most of your time.
+Being organized and not wasting time is important, especially when you’re trying to make money from a side hustle.

 I look at habits like this:

-You need to believe that you are truly making the most from your available time in your day, every single day.
+You need to believe that you are truly making the most of your available time in your day, every single day.

 The best way to start a good habit and make it stick is by using certain techniques.
-These are simple but effective “tricks” that we can play on the mind to help us make a start on a task or a project.
+These are simple but effective “tricks” that we can play on the mind to help us start a task or a project.

-So what techniques can we use to introduce good habits into our lives to enable a more productive day?
+So, what techniques can we use to create good habits in our lives to enable a more productive day?

 It can be difficult to fill your life with new habits, especially when you’re so full of bad habits.
 But there’s a way to mitigate that difficulty.